Overview

 The structure of the programme will enable you to develop your career while simultaneously undertaking a research project leading to a doctoral qualification.

-This PhD is one of a suite of professional practice-focused doctorates overseen by the University's Institute for Cultural Practices and the department of Drama.
-It aims to engage experienced professionals in advanced research, and reflects the need for structured forms of professional development and reflective practice across the arts sector.
-Previous and current doctoral projects include: the history of heritage funding, audience development and the professionalisation of arts marketing in contemporary theatre, addressing the gender gap in contemporary music industries, the role of the arts manager in mediating participatory and socially engaged art works.
+This PhD is one of a suite of professional practice-focused doctorates overseen by our Institute for Cultural Practices and the department of Drama.
+It aims to engage experienced professionals in advanced research and reflects the need for structured forms of professional development and reflective practice across the arts sector.
+Previous and current doctoral projects include:

 The programme supports the development of reflective practice that can respond to and influence the complex unpredictable and shifting social and cultural contexts within which practitioners operate.
 The programme will introduce you to a range of dynamic and challenging concepts and methods with which to reflect critically and constructively on your professional practice.